MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tutorial-write-plug-in.md

   - If you don't have a model-driven app that includes these, see [Build your first model-driven app from scratch](../../maker/model-driven-apps/build-first-model-driven-app.md) for steps to make one in just a few minutes.
 - Visual Studio 2019 (or later version)
 - Knowledge of the Visual C# programming language
-- Download the Plug-in Registration tool by following the instructions here: [Dataverse development tools](download-tools-nuget.md).
+- Plug-in Registration tool installed on the development computer.
+See [Dataverse development tools](download-tools-nuget.md).

 ## Create a plug-in project